statsig-io/github-sdk/README.md

 ### `gates`

-Comma separated list of feature gates to evaluate.
+List of feature gates to evaluate separated by newline.

 ### `configs`

-Comma separated list of dynamic configs to evaluate.
+List of dynamic configs to evaluate separated by newline.

 ## Outputs